Verde Image

 You cannot discuss or make significant strides in energy efficiency for buildings without looking at HVAC.
 While lighting has come a long way, as have control, refrigeration and compressed air systems – all buildings have HVAC requirements and few are as efficient as they can be.
 In addition – I find that most sustainability led decisions have another reason for investment, and comfort is a huge driving force of capital improvements.

 Years ago, our earliest buildings were heated with wood, then coal, then natural gas.
 Today, most commercial and municipal buildings have a packaged rooftop system, meaning that the heating and cooling both take place within one system on the rooftop.
-If you are not sure what all the buzz is about for heat pumps and building electrification, modern heat pump systems are 50% more efficient than standard rooftop systems.
+Some larger buildings have larger boiler and chiller systems, which run hot and cold water through pipes.

 How do we get better